-Roll-on/roll-off shipping, shortly RORO is a transportation method when your vehicle is placed and secured on a shipping vessel.
-It’s als less expensive than sending in a single container.
+Roll-on/roll-off shipping, also known as RORO is a transportation method where your vehicle is placed and secured on a shipping vessel.
+It’s also less expensive than sending in a single container.
 The RORO ships pretty much look like parking lots.
 Your car is driven on the vessel, fastened in its spot to avoid shifting.
 Upon arrival at the destination port, it will be driven off the vessel.

 RORO is more timely than shipping in a shared container.
 It’s also cheaper because your auto is less protected during travel.
-However, opposite to consolidated shipping, it may take longer to transit because ROROs usually dock at multiple ports before reaching your destination.
+However, unlike consolidated shipping, it may take longer to transit because ROROs usually dock at multiple ports before reaching your destination.

 To learn the difference between shipping via RORO or container, read our article: RoRo vs. Container Shipping: Which is Better for Your Car?

 Shipping your car by plane is the most pricey transportation method because it is the fastest and most secure.
 It’s a perfect option for clients that can afford airfreight despite its price and, especially for those that have high-value autos like vintage, luxury, etc.

 SDC International Shipping will help you choose the method that suits your timing and budget.
 In our view, sole container shipping is the best investment for the safety and timely arrival of your vehicle.